 Ask him or her about in-office fluoride treatments.

-Report any gum recession or pain in your mouth.
+Report any gum recession or mouth pain.

 FAQ